Life insurance may seem impossible for those with a criminal record, particularly a felony. But is it that difficult? Let’s learn.

-In addition, if you are convicted of conspiracy in any one of the aforementioned crimes, then you are considered just as risky as if you committed the crime yourself by insurance companies.
+In addition, if you are convicted of conspiracy in any of the aforementioned crimes, you are considered just as risky as if you committed the crime yourself by insurance companies.

-In some cases, you will not be covered even after the ten years has passed depending on the circumstances.
-You will need to consult with a concerned agent about the chances of getting coverage if you have a felony conviction of this nature.
+You will sometimes not be covered even after ten years, depending on the circumstances.
+You will need to consult with a concerned agent about the chances of getting coverage if you have a felony conviction.

-If your felony conviction precludes you from ever getting life insurance, then you do have alternatives which may work for your situation.
-The two most popular are an accidental death and final expense insurance.
+If your felony conviction precludes you from ever getting life insurance, you have alternatives that may work for your situation.
+The two most popular are accidental death and final expense insurance.

-This covers you in case you pass away due to an accident, such as a car accident or similar situation.
+This covers you if you pass away due to an accident, such as a car accident or similar situation.
 It does not cover in case of death by disease or medical condition, such as a heart attack, stroke, diabetes, or cancer.

 However, if you only need a smaller policy, say $100,000 – $200,000, the insurance agent will probably advise you to get an accidental death policy.

 This is because the paperwork and approval needed for an accidental death policy is far less compared to life insurance.
-This is because the insurance is based on a pre-set series of incidents and not dying from most causes.
+This is because the insurance is based on a pre-set series of incidents, not dying from most causes.

-For younger, healthier individuals who have a felony conviction, an accidental death policy of $200,000 may have rates not much higher than if you did not have a felony conviction.
+For younger, healthier individuals with a felony conviction, an accidental death policy of $200,000 may have rates not much higher than if you did not have a felony conviction.

-Final expense insurance covers your burial, which offers a far lower benefit threshold compared to standard life insurance, but it does cover the expenses of a funeral.
-This means that your passing does not have to place a financial burden on your family.
+Final expense insurance covers your burial, which offers a far lower benefit threshold than standard life insurance but does cover funeral expenses.
+This means that your passing does not have to burden your family financially.

-Most final expense insurance will have coverage from $10,000 to $50,000, which may mean having some left over for your family.
+Most final expense insurance covers $10,000 to $50,000, which may mean having some leftovers for your family.

 So, Can You Get Life Insurance With A felony?